How it works

 2. Intake Process

-Once a referral is accepted and a match in service assessed, our Intake & Assessment Counsellor will contact the young person’s referring counsellor to estimate an approximate intake date and arrange to speak with the youth directly.
-During this conversation we will set up a pre-intake interview either in person or over the phone.
-The pre-intake interview is a chance for you to get more information about the program and for us to get to know more about you before you come in.
+Once a referral is accepted and a match in service assessed, our Intake & Assessment Counsellor will contact the young person’s referring counsellor to estimate an approximate intake date, provide the client, caregiver/parent and relevant professionals a Pre-Intake Information form, and arrange to speak with the youth directly.
+This an opportunity for us to get to know more about you prior to your intake.
+You can call or email us any time you like if you have questions.

 3. Costs

-During the first two weeks in the program, the Intake and Assessment Counsellor works closely with youth to help orient them and assess treatment readiness.
-During this time staff and residents collaborate to determine program suitability and willingness to participate in the remaining eight weeks of the program.
-After the assessment phase, a therapeutic plan is developed to outline treatment goals and a welcoming ceremony is held.
+During the first two to three weeks in the program, staff work closely with youth to help orient them and assess treatment readiness.
+During this time staff and clients collaborate to determine program suitability and willingness to participate in the remaining weeks of the program (10 total).
+If youth are to continue in the program past this stage, a therapeutic plan is developed to outline treatment goals and a welcoming ceremony is held.

-After the first two weeks, if you and our staff decide that youth are ready to enter the treatment portion of the program, they will move into the treatment phase.
-Clients will set daily and weekly goals, track their accomplishments, have individual sessions with a Clinical Counsellor, and participate in group work and activities.
+During this phase of the program clients will set daily and weekly goals, track their accomplishments, have individual sessions with a Clinical Counsellor, and participate in group work and activities.

 The program balances therapeutic work with fun activities and exercise.
 Many past residents have commented that while at Peak House, they re-learned how much fun they can have without drugs and alcohol.
-Peak House’s program is pretty structured — our schedule includes individual and group counselling, education, fitness, holistic wellness practices, arts and music, guest speakers, and community outings.
+Peak House’s program is structured.
+Our schedule includes individual and group counselling, education, fitness, holistic wellness practices, connection to nature, arts and music, guest speakers, and community outings.

 6. Education